-December 2022 update: After a closure due to Hurricane Ian damage, Myakka River State Park has now reopened for day use and camping, according to its website.
+May 2023 update: The Canopy Walkway is still closed due to Hurricane Ian damage, although the trail to get there remains popular.
 Boat tours, cabins, and some other parts of the park remain closed.
 Check out the park website before you go for more information.

 If you’re looking to keep your head up closer to the clouds, then visiting the Canopy Walkway at Myakka River State Park in Sarasota, Florida, is a must-see destination.
 Spanning 100 feet long, this canopy walkway is the only of its kind in Florida.
 It was also the first public treetop trail in North America.